 - XS ramped white dot front sight

-- Action: Pump (action bar lock front of trigger guard)
+- Action: Pump (action bar lock front of the trigger guard)

 - Gauge: 12 (accepts 2.75″ and 3.0″ shells)